microsoft/quick-authentication/docs/quick-authentication-android-reference.md

 ```java
 public MSQASignInOptions build()
 ```
-And a set of "setter" methods can be used to set configuration option on [MSQASignInOptions.Builder](https://microsoft.github.io/quick-authentication/docs/android/javadocs/com/microsoft/quickauth/signin/MSQASignInOptions.Builder.html)
+And a set of "setter" methods can be used to set configuration options on [MSQASignInOptions.Builder](https://microsoft.github.io/quick-authentication/docs/android/javadocs/com/microsoft/quickauth/signin/MSQASignInOptions.Builder.html)

 Code example:
 ```